 Figure 5.
-Electronic sampling of commercially caught Chinook salmon using a handheld wand detector (Photo by George Nandor).
+Electronic sampling of commercially caught Chinook salmon using a hand heldwand detector (photograph by George Nandor).

-Processing and tag recovery
+Processing and Tag Recovery

 A simplified flowchart showing an example of CWT processing procedures is shown in figure 6.
-Heads removed from adipose clipped salmonids are transported frozen or preserved to the agency's CWT lab for tag removal and decoding.
+Heads removed from adipose clipped salmonids are transported frozen or preserved to the agency's CWT laboratory for tag removal and decoding.
 The tiny tags are recovered by dissection, aided by an electronic metal detector that indicates which portion of the snout the tag is in after each successive sectioning of the sample.
 If no tag is found, the sample is passed through a magnetic field to re-magnetize the tag (if present).
 The sample is then passed through a highly sensitive tubular tag detector to confirm the absence of a tag.